 Tooth extractions are our last resort at Bayview Dental, but in some cases, Dr. Eric Youngner may recommend an extraction if your tooth is too damaged to save, and an extraction is the best way to relieve your pain and discomfort and prevent further complications.

 The best way to find out if you need an extraction is to schedule a consultation at our office.
 Contact us online or give us a call at 651-257-1140 to get started if you are located in the lakes area.

 Each year, 5 million people have their wisdom teeth removed!

 First, your mouth will be cleaned and numbed to prepare for the surgery.
 You won’t feel any pain or discomfort during the process.

-Dr. Bakke will clean the area and suture the now-empty tooth socket shut to ensure proper healing and minimize bleeding after your procedure.
+Dr. Youngner will clean the area and suture the now-empty tooth socket shut to ensure proper healing and minimize bleeding after your procedure.